 That’s where Strata Cloud Accountants provides an excellent option, as we package the most valuable CFO services, namely forecasting, budgeting, and cash flow planning, into one-time, quarterly, and yearly services.

-Since we can offer these CFO services in different timeframes and service options, it is much easier for a business to select what is most valuable to them specifically (with a transparent up-front cost within their budget).
+Since we can offer these CFO services in different timeframes and service options, it is much easier for a business to select what is most valuable to them specifically (with a transparent up-front cost that is within their budget).

 Conversely, many clients use Strata Cloud for ongoing, dynamic monthly scenario analysis.
-In this case, our client pays a fixed monthly price, and they can come to us at any time with any new business scenarios, and we will update or create a new projection to provide insight and make pivotal decisions more straightforward.
+In this case, our client pays a fixed monthly price, and they can come to us at any time with any new business scenarios, and we will update or create a new projection to provide insight and make pivotal decisions more clear.

 Interested to learn more about our CFO services?
 Connect with us today!